sst-ns/gnoc-ai3-chatbot/README.md

 # GNOC AI3 Chatbot and Incident Management Dashboard

-This project is a full-stack application that includes a chatbot, an incident management dashboard, and RCA docx and MDB excel uploading capabilities.
+This project is a full-stack application that includes a chatbot, an incident management dashboard, and file uploading capabilities.
 It has a React-based frontend, a serverless backend using AWS Lambda, and infrastructure as code using Terraform.

 ## Architecture